We’re reader-supported; we may earn a commission from links in this article.

 Using your rice cooker effectively is key to getting the perfect fluffy grains every time.
-It’s important to measure ingredients correctly, prepare the grain before cooking and cook different types of rice for optimal results.
+It’s important to measure ingredients correctly, prepare the grain before cooking, and cook different types of rice for optimal results.

 Measuring ingredients correctly will ensure that you get the desired texture in your cooked rice.
-The correct proportion is one cup of raw rice to two cups of liquid, yet this could fluctuate contingent upon the kind of grain and if it has been pre-soaked or not.
+The correct proportion is one cup of raw rice to two cups of liquid, yet this could fluctuate depending upon the kind of grain and if it has been pre-soaked or not.

 To get a firmer texture, use less water; for softer grains, add more liquid.
 Soy sauce can also be added for flavor at this stage if desired.

 Preparing your grain before cooking is another essential step when using a Japanese rice cooker.
-This includes washing and soaking (if necessary) as well as any other preparation such as chopping vegetables or adding spices or herbs prior to putting everything into the appliance.
+This includes washing and soaking (if necessary) as well as any other preparation, such as chopping vegetables or adding spices or herbs, prior to putting everything into the appliance.

 Doing so will help ensure that all components are cooked evenly and thoroughly without burning or sticking to the pot’s bottom surface during steaming cycles which can lead to unevenly cooked grains with an unpleasant burnt taste and smell afterward.